10621223/Laraieb-Imam/README.md

 - <b>Price Calculation excluding taxes</b>: 900 instances x 0.111 USD x 584 hours in a month = <b>58,341.60 USD (monthly onDemand cost)</b>

 <h3>Amazon Elastic Block Storage (EBS)</h3>
-EBS is a block level stroage which is used with EC2 cloud to store data.
+<p>EBS is a block level stroage which is used with EC2 cloud to store data.
 With EBS data can be stored even after EC2 is shutdown.
 Hubspot requires a lot of data storage as any CRM company does.
 16 TB is recommendated, that is 16384 GB.
-Price is 0.11 USD per month offered by AWS.
+Price is 0.11 USD per month offered by AWS.</p>

 <ul>
   <li><b>Unit conversions</b>: Storage amount: 16 TB x 1024 GB in a TB = 16384 GB</li>